David-A-Ray/simpsons-pairs/README.md

 - Card selecting
   - The first issue noticed was that it was possible to produce a false pair match result by clicking the same card twice.
 Additional logic was added to catch this scenario.
   - The second issue noticed was that it was possible to select more than 2 cards per turn and effectively break the game.
 This was resolved by adding a click counter to ignore more than 2 card clicks per turn.
+- Apple display issues
+  - After deploying the project an issue was reported where the card backs where not being displayed, meaning that the picture was visible.
+This was resolved by amending the CSS and JavaScript to put the picture background image inside it's original child container.
+- Apple animations
+ - An issue was noticed with the animations not working on apple devices.
+However, this was found to be due to the Reduced Motion setting in Apples Accessibility Options menu.

 &nbsp;